 We have also helped a leading global building product manufacturer who, having attempted to recruit for the role for eight months, instructed Collingwood to headhunt for a Deputy Head of Product Management role last year.
 The Head of Product Management had been recognised by the senior management team as someone who would step into an overall senior marketing role within a year’s timescale.
 We mapped out the regional market, carried out a thorough end-to-end recruitment process which led to Collingwood ultimately placing a talented and ambitious candidate who moved-up within the one-year time frame.

 Succession planning has a number of major positives:

 - High retention rate – when employees are managed and mentored to progress up the career ladder there is an incentive to stay.

 - Increased morale – with a sense of future possibilities morale and commitment improve.

 - Reduced external recruitment costs – with the ability to make a senior appointment from within and the financial savings from non-production whilst the position is vacant.

 - Immediate value added – with no on-boarding required needed, the ability for your new appointee to make a difference will be immediate.

-The key is to have the right balance between identification of talent within the business, whilst at the same time knowing and partnering with a recruitment specialist who understand your market and have good intelligence about external talent pools.
-Without this backup and support you will be forced into making a rushed decision which will be costly and detrimental to your business.
+The key is to have the right balance between identification of talent within the business, whilst at the same time knowing and partnering with a recruitment specialist who understands your market and has good intelligence about external talent pools.
+Without this backup and support, you will be forced into making a rushed decision which will be costly and detrimental to your business.

-For advise on how you can plan for expected and unexpected vacancies at a senior or critical level within your business call Mark Goldsmith on 01829 732 374.
+For advice on how you can plan for expected and unexpected vacancies at a senior or critical level within your business call Mark Goldsmith on 01829 732 374.